All your hand sanitizer questions answered!

 Q: Why does the Pipette Hand Sanitizer have 65% alcohol content?

 A: The CDC recommends the ethyl alcohol level in hand sanitizer to be at least 60% to effectively kill germs.
 Ours contains 65%, for a little added assurance.

 Q: Is your hand sanitizer safe to use on my baby?

 A: Our hand sanitizer is safe to use for the whole family, though FDA recommends not to use on infants under 2 months of age.
-Be sure to supervise application for children under 6 years, and don’t allow them to put their hands in their mouth until the product evaporates and feels completely dry on the skin to avoid accidental ingestion.
+When applying our baby-safe hand sanitizer, be sure to supervise application for children under 6 years, and don’t allow them to put their hands in their mouth until the product evaporates and feels completely dry on the skin to avoid accidental ingestion.

 Q: Is your hand sanitizer safe to use during pregnancy or while breastfeeding?